-Be sure to visit the ISSS information table to get the information about work options for F-1, J-1, and H-1B visas.
+Be sure to visit the International Student and Scholar Services table at the fair for information about work options for F-1, J-1, and H-1B visas.

 Career Fair Do's and Don'ts for International Students